 The HSC Board requires that all proposed use of External Management Consultants must be submitted, through the Director of Finance, to the Chief Executive for authorisation BEFORE engaging or going out to tender.
-The authorisation framework and thresholds shall be applied as set out for non-pay expenditure.
+For payment of invoices after the initial approval process, and the delivery of the project, thee authorisation framework and thresholds shall be applied as set out for non-pay expenditure.